Mar 21-23,2023 | Adobe Summit, Las Vegas

 The coronavirus pandemic put organizations all around the world to test in almost every way fathomable.
-At Successive Technologies too, we struggled to keep our heads above water initially.
+At Successive Digital too, we struggled to keep our heads above water initially.
 But we found refuge in the values woven through the fabric of our organization.

 However, to sustain such growth amid the COVID-19 crisis, it was essential to prepare, assess risk, build enterprise resilience, maintain liquidity, and ensure employee safety.

 So, we followed these few steps during this pandemic:

 1. Prioritize people and partnerships over processes and profits.